English | Español

 - Have at least a high school education (diploma) or an accredited general equivalency diploma (GED), with an ability to do the required college-level academic work of the program

 - If English is not the native language, must have a reasonable grasp of the English language (be able to have a basic conversation).
-This is a critical key factor in deciding whether to continue the application process

 - Have completed the diocesan Adult Safe Environment Awareness Training (VIRTUS) and criminal background check